 Westminster College Residence Life has adopted a family pod framework in which students living within close proximity and sharing a bathroom are identified as a “family pod.”
 When in the physical location of the family pod, students may remove face coverings and relax use of physical distancing.
 This model does require a shared responsibility for personal hygiene, disinfecting of shared spaces and communication about symptoms and illness.

-Additionally, family pods will serve as a primary support system for residential students which will be nurtured and facilitated by the pod’s Resident Assistant (RA).
+Additionally, family pods serve as a primary support system for residential students, and are nurtured and facilitated by the pod’s Resident Assistant (RA).

 Physical distancing in the residence halls is a critical mitigation strategy.
 As such, the following adjustments to standard residence hall policy have been made.